boeric/boeric.github.io/README.md

 Demo of CSS selector **combinators** using only native DOM methods

-See the project alive [here](https://bl.ocks.org/boeric/780904f668c1e2f27cdac8aa011e45cb), repo [here](https://gist.github.com/boeric/780904f668c1e2f27cdac8aa011e45cb)
+See the project live [here](https://bl.ocks.org/boeric/780904f668c1e2f27cdac8aa011e45cb), repo [here](https://gist.github.com/boeric/780904f668c1e2f27cdac8aa011e45cb)

+## css-box-model-demo

+A demo of the **CSS Box Model**, using **`D3`**.
+The project demonstrates a bunch of things, for example:
+- The effects of margin, border, padding and inner content dimensions of the overall size of DOM elements
+- The optional use of **Flexbox** in laying out elements
+- How to calculate the full dimension of an element
+- How to extract current inline styles of elements

+See the project live [here](https://bl.ocks.org/boeric/cbb5b416091e74c70b8480e68b6d21e1), repo [here](https://github.com/boeric/css-box-model-demo)

 ## github-api-demo

 Demos of how to access the Github API to obtain metadata about a users public Repos and Gists.
 In addition, it demos how to do this using only native DOM methods (as no external libraries are used).
 It does however use Bootstrap for some styling.
-The Gist demos **`async-await`** when using **`fetch`**.
+Also demos **`async-await`** when using **`fetch`**.

-See the project alive [here](https://bl.ocks.org/boeric/4950f26655187c33bedba9728e98a3c2), repo [here](https://gist.github.com/boeric/4950f26655187c33bedba9728e98a3c2)
+See the project live [here](https://bl.ocks.org/boeric/4950f26655187c33bedba9728e98a3c2), repo [here](https://gist.github.com/boeric/4950f26655187c33bedba9728e98a3c2)

 ## geo-buffer